 The ability to quickly and efficiently increase resources in any direction on demand is a key benefit as we traverse the uncharted waters of a global epidemic.
 Resource augmentation allows a company to add resources when and where they are needed, as well as to quickly scale down as necessary with less impact on direct employees..

 In general, resource augmentation makes it easier to swiftly and efficiently add to an existing team.
 Once a staffing agency or an online talent platform provider has a good understanding of a company’s needs, they can select contractors from a pool of candidates and place the best ones.
 It’s also easier to replace people who are a bad fit for the position or the firm, or who are underperforming, thanks to resource augmentation.

 - Training Costs Reduction

-On boarding new direct hires takes time and resources from the company.
+Onboarding new direct hires take time and resources from the company.
 One of the goals of resource augmentation is to augment the present workforce as seamlessly as feasible.
-Rather than on boarding and assimilating new personnel, the idea is to supplement full-time staff with people who have diverse abilities for a limited time.
+Rather than onboarding and assimilating new personnel, the idea is to supplement full-time staff with people who have diverse abilities for a limited time.